Constitution of Thailand: 2017 constitution

 The National Council for Peace and Order (NCPO) unveiled a draft constitution on 29 March 2016.
 In the run-up to the 7 August 2016 referendum on the new constitution, the army conducted a "grassroots information campaign."
 There was no debate permitted on its merits.
 Under the junta's rules, "people who propagate information deemed distorted, violent, aggressive, inciting or threatening so that voters do not vote or vote in a particular way" faced up to 10 years in jail and a fine of up to 200,000 baht.
 The 105-page, 279-article constitution was approved by 61.4 percent of Thai voters on 7 August 2016 with 59.4 percent of the public participating.

 Under the constitution, Parliament is bicameral, consisting of a 250-member nominated Senate and a 500-member House of Representatives of whom 350 are elected from single-member constituencies and 150 members from party lists.
 The proposed constitution also allows the NCPO to appoint an eight to ten person panel who will choose Senators, to include six seats reserved for the heads of the Royal Thai Army, Navy, Air Force, and Police, plus the military's supreme commander, and defense permanent secretary.
 A sitting of both houses of the bicameral Parliament became required to name a prime minister, and that meeting could also select a candidate as Prime Minister who is not one of its members or even a politician.
-That person could become Prime Minister if the appointed Senate approves.
+A candidate must receive a majority in a joint session of both houses of parliament to become Prime Minister.
 Some suspected that with the new constitution the military sought to hobble political parties in order to create disposable coalition governments.
 The military would then remain the real power, whatever the outcome of the referendum and the election.
 The process for amending the constitution was also made more complex and difficult, effectively allowing the military to entrench its power via the Senate.

 Six changes were made to the voter approved constitution by the time it was ratified on 6 April 2017.
 These changes give the Thai monarch great power on the appointment of Regents, require disclosure of Regents by the Privy Council in order to obtain approval from the Thai Parliament, and also restores the 2007 Constitution's requirement that the monarch has personal management of any constitutional crisis.
 Additionally, the constitutional change expanded the right to a healthy environment.